mrdonado/noteTester/README.md

 # noteTester
-This is a jQuery component used in Cassette Coach (www.cassettecoach.com).
+This is a jQuery component used in [Cassette Coach](http://ccoach.jdonado.com).

 It consists of a responsive piano keyboard and a score that displays the pressed notes.